 Scientists also believe genes are involved, because many women with the condition have family members with the condition.

 Unfortunately, dieting and exercising will not reduce the fat involved in lipedema.
-A weight loss diet and exercise may leave you thinner on the top, but not change fat on the lower affected half.
+A weight loss diet and exercise may leave you thinner on the top but not change fat on the lower affected half.

-Although there is no way to eliminate the excessive fat accumulation of lipedema, treatment called complete decongestive therapy can ease painful symptoms.
+Another successful treatment called complete decongestive therapy can ease painful symptoms.
 Complete decongestive therapy involves:

 Manual lymphatic drainage.
 A form of massage that uses gentle, rhythmic pumping movements to stimulate the flow of lymph around blocked areas to healthy vessels, where it can drain into the venous system.
 This helps relieve pain and prevent fibrosis.